ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 ![Authentication Method](https://raw.githubusercontent.com/ProJensen/Microsoft-365-Lab/refs/heads/main/Lab01-New-User-Onboarding/screenshots/4_Authentication_Method.png)

-### Step 5: Verify Access Readiness
+### Step 5: Verify Access Readiness (from the new user side)
-Before completing the onboarding process, I verified that:
+- Open **office.com** and test the first sign-in flow using the new user account

-- The user account was created successfully
+- Enter the new user’s work email address
-- The correct Microsoft 365 license was assigned
+- Use **Temporary Access Pass (TAP)** to complete the initial sign-in process
-- The user was added to the appropriate group
+- Complete the Microsoft Authenticator registration steps when prompted
-- Authentication readiness was reviewed
+- Confirm that the user was able to sign in successfully after the setup process

-- Temporary Access Pass (TAP) was configured
+This step help verify that the account was fully prepared from the end-user perspective, not only from the administrator side.

-- The account was ready for first sign-in
+> Note: During this lab, the first sign-in used Temporary Access Pass (TAP) instead of the account password.
+Because of that, the password change requirement applied during a later sign-in rather than the initial TAP-based sign-in.

 ## Expected Outcome
 At the end of this lab: